SpottedSqueak/Twitter-Follower-Filter/README.md

 Start it up, login, enter in/choose your filters, and click `Filter Followers` to have it get to work.

+## CSV Saving

+You can save the entire database for a user account to a CSV file with the click of a button!
+It's saved in the program folder.

 ## #DONE
 - [x] Initial functionality (query followers, filter followers, add own filters, etc.)
 - [x] Login/Logout option